 Sales to foreign customers account for a substantial portion of our net sales.
 During fiscal 2010, approximately 77% of our net sales were made to foreign customers.
-During the first three months of fiscal 2011, approximately 78% of our net sales were made to foreign customers.
+During the first six months of fiscal 2011, approximately 80% of our net sales were made to foreign customers.
 We purchase a substantial portion of our raw materials and equipment from foreign suppliers.
-In addition, we own product assembly and testing facilities located near Bangkok, Thailand, which has experienced periods of political instability in the past, and has recently experienced some instability in Bangkok, though the recent situation did not noticeably affect the area in which our facilities are located.
+In addition, we own product assembly and testing facilities located near Bangkok, Thailand, which has experienced periods of political instability in the past, and experienced some instability in Bangkok in May 2010, though the situation in 2010 did not noticeably affect the area in which our facilities are located.
 We also use various foreign contractors for a portion of our assembly and testing and for a portion of our wafer fabrication requirements.
 Substantially all of our finished goods inventory is maintained in Thailand.